 “I can’t say enough about how awesome of a human being Reggie Showers is,” McBride said

 Enjoy now the story of how Showers made his mark in motorcycle drag racing.

 Imagine the exhilaration of piloting a 300 horsepower Pro Stock Suzuki Hayabusa down the quarter-mile to low seven second elapsed-times at around 200 mph.
 Pretty intense, huh?
 Now try to imagine that you don’t have legs.
 Still want to take the ride?
-This unthinkable act is just another day at the races for Pro Stock motorcycle drag racer and double amputee Reggie Showers.
+This unthinkable act had always been just another day at the races for former Pro Stock Motorcycle drag racer and double-amputee Reggie Showers.

 Showers’ adversity began at age 14 when an electrical accident changed his life forever.
 As a child Showers spent most of his time riding his Honda 75 at a neighborhood dirt bike track.
 One day Showers’ motorcycle was broken so he rode his bicycle to the track and ended up playing in the box cars in the adjacent railroad yard.
 Showers got too close to one of the wires used to power the train and 13,000 volts of electricity surged through his body.
 Showers was instantly knocked unconscious.
 He sustained severe third degree burns and doctors were forced to amputate both of his legs below the knees.

 Determined to not let his disability get in the way of his dreams, strong willed Showers embarked on a motorcycle drag racing career in 1983.

 “I never looked at my disability as something that was going to hold me back in my life,” Showers said.
 “Everything I do, whether it’s getting up on a roof, walking up a flight of steps, or crawling under a car to change the oil is a challenge; and I welcome that challenge.”